 Sayaka uses reclaimed plastic material to build her wonderful sculptures.
 Look closely at these two and you can see plastic spoons.

-Another great creation made from common plastic trash.
+Another great creation made from plastic objects, wire and cable ties.

 This huge Gorilla was made from old coat hangers.